U.N. warns climate change impacts security, U.S. ignores link

 Breaking News Emails

-UNITED NATIONS — T — with global warming records broken in 20 of the last 22 years.
+UNITED NATIONS — The U.N. system's chief scientist on weather and climate warned Friday that climate change has "a multitude of security impacts" and is increasingly regarded as a national security threat — with global warming records broken in 20 of the last 22 years.

 The Maldives' foreign minister, Abdulla Shahid, told a U.N.
 Security Council meeting on "the impacts of climate-related disasters on international peace and security" that there is no bigger security threat than climate change, which endangers the Indian Ocean island nation's very existence.